Eoic/NetBots/README.md

 5. [Contributing](#contributing)

 ### About
-This is a parent repository of the project and intended to hold links so subrepositories where specific system parts are implemented, specification, documentation and other non-code files related to the project, if the aforementioned items are common to the entire system and not only to some specific part.
+This is a parent repository of the project and intended to hold links to subrepositories where specific system parts are implemented, hold specification, documentation and other non-code files related to the project, if the aforementioned items are common to the entire system and not only to some specific part.

 ### Getting started
 1. **Clone the repository**